 Derivative financial instruments - The Company has hedging programs in place to manage its currency exposures.
 The objectives of our hedging programs are to mitigate exposures in gross margin and non-functional-currency-denominated assets and liabilities.
 Under these programs, we use derivative financial instruments to manage the economic impact of fluctuations in currency exchange rates.
 These include foreign currency exchange forward contracts, which generally have terms from one to 24 months.
-The aggregate notional amount of these derivative instruments was \$123.3 and \$165.8 at September 30, 2014 and 2013.
+The aggregate notional amount of these derivative instruments was \$136.7 and \$123.3 at September 30, 2015 and 2014.

 We measure all derivative instruments at fair value and report them on our balance sheets as assets or liabilities.
 Derivative instruments designated as hedges for customer orders or intercompany purchases have an offsetting tax-adjusted amount in accumulated other comprehensive gain (loss).
 Derivative instruments designated to hedge foreign currency exposures within our balance sheet have an offsetting amount recorded in "other income (expense), net".
-The carrying value of all of these contracts at fair value resulted in assets of \$1.2 and \$1.5 (included in other current liabilities) at September 30, 2014 and 2013.
+The carrying value of all of these contracts at fair value resulted in assets of \$1.1 and \$1.2 (included in other current assets) and liabilities of \$5.8 and \$4.1 (included in other current liabilities) at September 30, 2015 and 2014.
 See Note 13 for additional information on the fair value of our derivative instruments.

 Changes in the fair value of derivatives are accounted for depending on the intended use of the derivative, designation of the hedging relationship, and whether or not the criteria to apply hedge accounting has been satisfied.
 Gains and losses on derivative instruments reported in accumulated other comprehensive gain (loss) are subsequently included in earnings in the periods in which earnings are affected by the hedged item.
-The amounts recognized in accumulated other comprehensive income (loss) and subsequently through earnings were not significant for 2014 and 2013.
+The amounts recognized in accumulated other comprehensive income (loss) and subsequently through earnings were not significant from 2013 through 2015.
 Net gains and losses on all derivative instruments were substantially offset by foreign exchange effects on the hedged items.